About Us

 Education

-Dr. Rapti Siriwardane-de Zoysa (Founder) is a social scientist, writer, editor, and community facilitator.
-She has over 18 years of experience as an academic researcher and a transnational project co-ordinator spanning diverse environmental initiatives across the Indo-Malay-Philippines archipelagos, the UK, and the east Caribbean.
-Her scholarly and pedagogical-artistic work lies at the intersection of oceanic, climate, and urban change & justice.
+Dr. Rapti Siriwardane-de Zoysa (Founder) is an anthropologist, writer, and university lecturer attached to the University of Bonn.
+She brings over 18 years of experience in third party funded research initiatives, both within academia and the third sector spanning the Indo-Malay-Philippines archipelago, the Dutch Caribbean, Germany, Sri Lanka, and the UK.
+Her research and teaching interests lie at the intersection of oceanic, climate, and urban justice.

-As an educator, she´s lectured on ethnographic approaches and other field-based research methods, led workshops on academic writing, alongside topics in her disciplinary fields of maritime anthropology and development studies at the Universities of Bonn and Bremen (Germany), and Universitas Indonesia (Jakarta).
+As an educator, she´s lectured on qualitative research and diverse field-based methods, led workshops on academic writing, alongside topics in her own disciplinary fields of maritime anthropology and critical development studies at the Universities of Bonn and Bremen (Germany), and Universitas Indonesia (Jakarta).
 Between 2000 & 2024, she also served as co- principal investigator of two consortium-led transoceanic research projects funded by the German Science Association (DFG) and the US Social Science Research Council (SSRC).
 Structures and practices integral to the decolonisation of knowledge production, ´field´-based research ethics, and partnership building have been core concerns shaping her project collaborations.

-For more on her scholarly and artistic work, see Tidescapes Collaboratory: tidescapes.com
+For more on her scholarly and artistic work, see Tidescapes Collaborative: tidescapes.com

 Dr. Epifania-Amoo Adare is a creative, independent scholar and development professional, who is working to seed Biraa Creative Initiative (BCI) Ltd. – a social enterprise that seeks collaborations with diverse stakeholders to engage in (un)learning, research, storytelling, and advocacy, so as to “transform how we become and think of our development for a just and shared future.”